 Checking the whiteboard before asking a coach what the workout is.

 Reading the athlete resources before asking about specific movements or progressions.

 Working on what you already know you need to work on before asking for more.

 Being receptive means being humble and open to new information.
 Here are some of the qualities of the most receptive athletes:

-- They are not afraid of looking or feeling stupid.
-We all have thing we don't know, and areas where we can improve!
+They are not afraid of looking or feeling stupid.
+We all have things we don't know, and areas where we can improve!